I don't know if you heard that Zillow is being sued over the inaccuracy of its Zestimate application.

 Home Valuation Tools Lack Key Value Data

 I will concede that most online home valuation tools (including the "Zestimate") are as accurate as most real estate agents.
-Bear in mind that 95% of the real estate agents in America sell fewer than 2 homes per year and are not trained (nor inclined) to truly monitor home values across a local real estate market.
+Bear in mind that the majority of listing agents in America sell fewer than 2 homes per year and are not trained (nor inclined) to truly monitor home values across a local real estate market.

 But for the purpose of this article, I'll compare these tools with the top 1% of the real estate agents in the market, the people that you should be interviewing for the job of selling your home when the time is right.
 These people have the tools, knowledge, experience, and RECENCY of ACTIVITY in the market to truly understand home valuation.
 It is a combination of factors that make it very hard at this present time to replicate using data from across the internet.